Onramp

 Transaction status flow

-- Awaiting funds: waiting for your fiat payment to arrive
+- Awaiting funds: Conduit is waiting for the fiat payment to arrive.

-- Funds received: your payment has been received
+- Funds received: payment has been received and verified.

-- Processing settlement: converting and sending crypto to your Conduit custody wallet
+- Processing settlement: Conduit is converting funds and crediting stablecoins to your wallet.

-- Completed: crypto delivered to your Conduit custody wallet
+- Completed: stablecoins have been credited to your Conduit wallet balance.

 Deposit instruction types